Ukraine: Conflict at the Crossroads of Europe and Russia

 What do Ukrainians want?

 Russia’s aggression in recent years has galvanized public support for Ukraine’s Westward leanings.
 In the wake of Euromaidan, the country elected as president the billionaire businessman Petro Poroshenko, a staunch proponent of EU and NATO integration.
 In 2019, Zelensky defeated Poroshenko in a sign of the public’s deep dissatisfaction with the political establishment and its halting battle against corruption and an oligarchic economy.

 Before the 2022 offensive, polls indicated that Ukrainians held mixed views on NATO and EU membership.
 More than half of those surveyed (not including residents of Crimea and the contested regions in the east) supported EU membership, while 40 to 50 percent were in favor of joining NATO.

 Just days after the invasion, President Zelenskyy requested that the EU put Ukraine on a fast track to membership.
-The country became an official candidate in June, but experts caution that the membership process could take years.
-In September, Zelenskyy submitted a formal application for Ukraine to join NATO, pushing for an accelerated admission process for that bloc as well.
+The country became an official candidate in June 2022, but experts caution that the membership process could take years.
+In September of that year, Zelenskyy submitted a formal application for Ukraine to join NATO, pushing for an accelerated admission process for that bloc as well.
 Many Western analysts say that, similar to Ukraine’s EU bid, NATO membership does not seem likely in the near term.